Meet England’s Playful Otters (how to help)

 Otters (encounters in the wild) is a book by Scotland’s renowned nature writer, who with passion and vision, relives memorable encounters with one of our best-loved creatures, offering intimate insights into their extraordinary lives.

+There is a new pattern on the sea, just offshore.
+A big dog otter frequents this shore.
+I have seen him often.
 A ginger muffler about his neck, and jowls temper his sleek and powerful profile.
-But then any adult is a captivating cocktail.
 I don’t know if this is the same animal; I can’t tell in this light.
 But he is fishing, and he may be coming my way.
 Then he vanishes.

-The Secret Life of the Otter is by Scottish writer Andy Howard, who also is a gifted photographer.
+The Secret Life of the Otter is by Scottish writer Andy Howard, also a gifted photographer.
 In this book, he opens their lives to us with a perfect combination of words and images: how they hunt, the beauty of their movement, fierce battles over territory and how they raise their young.

 Find Out About Animal Tools is a wonderful book to educate young children on how animals use clever tools to lead their lives.